micmath/gifpander/README.md

 # gifpanda

-Expand the seperate frames of an animated GIF into a series of static JPG images.
+Expand the separate frames of an animated GIF into a series of static JPG images.

 ## Install